ggonzalez94/base-auctions/README.md

 ## Contributing

-We welcome contributions from the community!
-If you have ideas for new auction types, improvements to the existing code, or better tooling and documentation, please open an issue or submit a PR.
+This project is still in early phases of development.
+We welcome contributions from the community.
+If you have ideas for new auction types, improvements to the existing code, or better documentation, please open an issue or submit a PR.

 ## Roadmap

 These are some of the next auctions we plan to implement, but it's very early and we're open to suggestions.

-* [ ] Dutch Auction
+* [x] Dutch Auction
 * [ ] Sealed-Bid Auction
 * [ ] Vickrey Auction (Second-Price Sealed-Bid Auction)
 * [ ] Reverse Auction
 * [ ] All-pay auction (also known as a Tullock contest)
+* [ ] Support for bidding with ERC20 tokens

 ## Disclaimer